 The bad reputation of this appellation is now slowly fading away.
 Over the last 10 years, tremendous progress has been made and great wines are emerging from producers like Jo Landron, Jérôme Bretaudeau, Domaine de L’Écu, Domaine Bonnet-Huteau.
 Their tautness pairs nicely with oysters, seafood or white fish like sole, turbot or John Dory.

-Sancerre, go for goat cheese
+Sancerre, go for goats cheese

-Wines from the Sancerre region (Sancerre, Menetou-Salon, Pouilly-Fumé) are all made from the same grape: Sauvignon, which gives very flavoured and dry wines, that have to be carefully paired.
+Wines from the Sancerre region (Sancerre, Menetou-Salon, Pouilly-Fumé) are all made from the same grape: Sauvignon, which gives very aromatic and dry wines, that have to be carefully paired.
 The perfect strike is with smoked salmon (or other smoked fish), slightly spicy dishes (ginger, light curry), or roasted poultry.
 But, the greatest pairing is with any goat cheese, as long as it is slightly dry or ripened, like the neighbouring cheese from the Loire region called Crottin de Chavignol.

 Multitasking dry Chenin

-Semi-dry Chenin love exotic food
+Semi-dry Chenin with exotic food